80s

 Popular 80s Colors and How They Were Used in the Fashion, Cars, Home, and More

-The 1980s were defined by brat-pack movies, MTV, Miami Vice, video games, big hair, and, of course, retro 80s colors.
-Compared to the natural colors and subdued aesthetics of today, the bright hues and colorful patterns of the 1980s are nostalgic and promote thoughts of a time gone, but not forgotten.
+The 1980s were all about brat-pack movies, MTV, Miami Vice, video games, big hair, and the unforgettable retro 80s colors.
+Unlike the natural shades and subdued aesthetics of today, the bright hues and colorful patterns of the 80s spark nostalgia for a time gone but not forgotten.
+At Capture, we’ve preserved over 12 million home movies and photo memories from the 1980s, so we know a thing or two about 80s style.

 Jump to: